CLIENT

 **To protect client confidentiality, detailed insights are not published here.
 Please reach out to learn more.

-Personalization is a baseline.
+Personalization isn't a nice-to-have, it's a baseline.

-Notably, 74% of Gen Z believe in-person experiences are more valuable than digital ones, and they prefer making purchases in-store.
+Guests expect to leave events with products tailored to their needs, notably, 74% of Gen Z believe in-person experiences are more valuable than digital ones, and they prefer making purchases in-store.

-💡 Opportunity: Introduce digital features that provide personalized product recommendations aligned with each guest’s unique needs and preferences.
+Opportunity: Introduce digital features that provide personalized product recommendations aligned with each guest’s unique needs and preferences.

-💡 Opportunity: Design digital features that build awareness and incentivize repeat attendance, tailored to generational preferences.
+Opportunity: Design digital features that build awareness and incentivize repeat attendance, tailored to generational preferences.

 Take a look at my other projects 𓀙